 See the beauty of Undine Falls

-Continuing around Grand Loop Road, Undine Falls (pronounced: uhn-deen) is a triple-plunge of 20 m (60 ft) where Lava Creek tumbles down a cliffside on its way to meet the Gardiner River.
+Continuing around Grand Loop Road, next on our list of things to do in Yellowstone National Park is Undine Falls (pronounced: uhn-deen).
+The triple-plunge of 20-m (60-ft) falls where Lava Creek tumbles down a cliffside on its way to meet the Gardiner River.
 These roadside falls could not be simpler to access and can be found just 10 minutes drive east of Mammoth township.

 Witness a 50-million-year-old petrified tree

 Actually, Yellowstone hasn’t just one petrified tree, but forests of them!
-Yellowstone’s petrified trees are unique because unlike many others around the world, a large portion of the Park’s fossilized relics stands upright, rather than being a scattering of fallen logs.
+Yellowstone’s petrified trees are unique.
+Unlike others places around the world with petrified trees, a large portion of the Yellowstone’s fossilized relics remain standing upright.
 Though their branches are generally missing, the proud trunks stand limbless, but vertical.

 Find the 50-million-year-old petrified tree at a turnoff between Mammoth Hot Springs and Tower Junction.
 Up a short but steep-ish trail, the tree stands on a hillside fenced off to prevent souvenir collectors from pinching a piece of the ancient attraction.